eliciane/eliciane/README.md

 - 🔭 I’m currently working on data science.
-- 🌱 I’m learning demand forecasting, credit scoring techniques, statistcs and storytelling with data.
+- 🌱 I’m learning demand forecasting, credit scoring techniques, statistics and storytelling with data.
 - 👯 It'll be a pleasure to collaborate.
 Any questions, just contact me. ;0)
 - 📫 How to reach me: elicianems@gmail.com